Kemben

-Kemben (ꦏꦼꦩ꧀ꦧꦼꦤ꧀, Indonesian: kemban) is an Indonesian female torso wrap historically common in Java, Bali, and other parts of the Indonesian archipelago.
-It is made by wrapping a piece of kain (clothes), either plain, batik printed, velvet, or any type of fabrics, covering the chest wrapped around the woman's torso.
+Kemben (ꦏꦼꦩ꧀ꦧꦼꦤ꧀; ᮊᮨᮙ᮪ᮘᮨᮔ᮪; ᬓᬫᭂᬦ᭄) is a form of Native Indonesian torso wrap originally found in traditional native Java (Javanese, Sundanese, Baduy, and Osing) and Bali (Bali Aga and Balinese) clothing cultures.
+It is made by wrapping a piece of kain (clothes), usually but not limited to batik, tenun, ikat, or any type of fabrics, covering the chest wrapped around one's torso.

 History

 A Javanese woman wearing kemben depicted on 14th-century Majapahit temple reliefs in Jombang, East Java.

 The Bidadari Majapahit, a 14th-century golden celestial apsara in Majapahit style, wearing kemben.

 Prior to the prevalence of kebaya, it is believed that kemben was the most popular and common female dress in the ancient and classical period of Java.
 It was commonly worn in the Majapahit era until the Mataram Sultanate.
-Today, this shoulder-baring garment still features in many Indonesian rituals, traditional Javanese dances or palace ceremonies in Javanese keratons.
+Today, this shoulder-baring garment still features in many Javanese (and Balinese) rituals, traditional Javanese (and Balinese) dances or palace ceremonies in Javanese (and Balinese) keratons.

 The bare shoulders of the kemben may be regarded as a representation of elegance and femininity.
 In recent decades, however, kemben has fallen out of favor among Javanese Muslim women as they abandoned their traditional fashion and wear Islamic clothing such as the hijab, which was previously uncommon in Indonesia.
 Today, the tradition of wearing kemben has been preserved and kept alive in the Javanese royal court of Yogyakarta and Surakarta keratons, especially among nobles and abdi dalem (palace servants).
 However, in recent years, this also had stirred debate about the efforts to preserve classic Javanese court culture being contended by the growing conservative Islamism among the Indonesian Muslims community.